lucas-mior/brn2/README.md

   atomically swap the names of two files which means no temporary files are made either (only on GNU/Linux; on other operating systems, swapping files will safely fail without renaming).
+  * By default, files which were not specified in the rename list will be unaffected.
+If you try to rename `a` to `b`, but `b` was not specified in the rename list, this rename won't happen.
+Supply the `--implict` command line option to force this swap, then `a` will become `b` and `b` will become `a`.
 - If the exact number of filenames isn't provided or if some filenames are repeated, the user will be asked to fix the rename buffer or exit.